Plug-In Component

 Overview

-To make an external API call with a Plug-In component, set up the API call in Unqork's Services Administration section of the Unqork Designer Platform.
-To do this, you need to reference the external service's API documentation.
-Once you set up the service, the API call becomes available to use with your Plug-In component.
+To make an external API call with a Plug-In component, set up the API service in Unqork's Services Administration.
+Doing so requires you to reference the external service's API documentation.
+Once the service is set up, the API call becomes available to use with the Plug-In component.

-TIP To learn more about Services Administration, search Services Administration in our In-Product Help.
+To learn more about Services Administration, view our Services Administration article.

-You'll find the Plug-In component in the Data & Event Processing group at the left of the Module Editor.
+You'll find the Plug-In component in the Data & Event Processing group to the left of the Module Builder.

 Remote Executing Your Plug-In Component

 It's best practice to configure your Plug-In component to remote execute.
 Remote execute, or server-side execution, lets the Plug-In component execute the call outside of the browser.
-Running everything in the browser isn't secure.
-If the API call happens in the browser, anyone can pull up the DevTools Console and see your data.
-They can also access PII (personally identifiable information) and inject malware.
+Running APIs in the browser is not secure.
+If the API call happens in the browser, malicious agents can access the data in the DevTools Console The DevTools Console helps you securely store, build, test, and deploy your software.—including accessing PII Personal Identifiable Information (PII) is any representation of information that permits the identity of an individual to whom the information applies to be reasonably inferred by either direct or indirect means. (personally identifiable information) and inject malware.

 The benefits of using remote execute are: